sjaehn/BShapr/README.md

 * Distortion
 * Decimate
 * Bitcrush
+* Send (shape to MIDI CC)

 ### MIDI control

 B.Shapr can optionally be controlled by a MIDI device.
-Once switched to B.Shapr's MIDI mode, you can select and deselect the keys to which B.Shapr shall respond.
+Once switched to B.Shapr's MIDI trigger mode, you can select and deselect the keys to which B.Shapr shall respond.
 This takes effect to all four shapers.

+The MIDI Thru option allows to forward an incoming MIDI signal.
+Be careful not to create dead loops!

 ### Sequence size

-On the bottom of the widget, you can set the lenght of the whole shape sequence between 1 and 16 seconds, beats or bars.
+On the bottom of the widget, you can set the length of the whole shape sequence between 1 and 16 seconds, beats or bars.
 Change the value by dragging, scrolling or clicking on its up and down arrows and select a base.